 Why glass breaks easily:

 Toughened glass is much more resistant than standard glass materials.
-It’s improved with additives which make it much more resilient while it’s primary qualities are still present, such as transparency.
+It’s improved with additives, which make it much more resilient while its primary qualities, such as transparency, are still present.

-Glass also breaks when it’s heated at high temperature but you should not worry about this.
+Glass also breaks when it’s heated at high temperatures but you should not worry about this.
 The temperature in the atmosphere cannot reach such heights that will endanger your glassware of breaking.

 Very rarely you may observe a phenomenon called spontaneous glass breakage.
 Some of the reasons for this are:

 - Internal defects, caused during the manufacturing process.